testfairy/docs/docs/03_Android/03_Identifying_your_users.md

-TestFairy allows the developer to correlate sessions to app specific information such as users, server-sessions or events.
+TestFairy allows the developer to correlate sessions to app-specific information such as users, server-sessions or events.
 This is useful in cases where sessions are anonymous and or when sessions are related to server activities that are critical to understanding test behaviour.

-Furthermore, TestFairy allows identifying the user with traits such as name, email or phone number.
-These will later be available for the developer to search upon, or review when looking at a specific session recording.
+Furthermore, TestFairy enables the identification of users with traits such as name, email or phone number.
+These traits will later be available for the developer to search upon, or review when looking at a specific session recording.

-In order to set session level attributes associated with your user, please see the document on [Session Attributes](https://docs.testfairy.com/Android/Session_Attributes.html).
+In order to set session level attributes associated with your user, please see our document on [Session Attributes](https://docs.testfairy.com/Android/Session_Attributes.html).

 ### Usage